csiro-crop-informatics/repset/README.md

 ![figures/dag.png](figures/dag.png)

 For comparison, here is [an earlier version of this graph](figures/dag-old-colmplex.png) -  before indexing and alignment processes were generalised to work with multiple tools.
+This earlier workflow also excludes evaluation based on real RNA-Seq data.

 ## Execution environment